rfrht/SignalSurge/README.md

 | LNA SW  | NC | - |

 # JOURNEY
+* Jul 09 - Added a detachable board (taking advantage of the spare board real estate) that fits a RTL-SDR Bandpass filter.
+Minor signal and label revisions, routing, better labeling for signal I/O by adding expected voltages, improved semiotics.
+Tentatively final.
 * May 18 - Fixed the Rev. A defects, check the [changelog here](https://github.com/rfrht/SignalSurge/commit/eed25a111f6a104a3589aa6e2ec3a4192e9d5c3d)
 * Mar 17 - Tested relay logic (it is sound!), voltage regulators.
 And also fried the first board by shorting the 13.8V line on the 3V line **before** the fuse.
 * Mar 16 - Tweaked the filter to bring the peak 2m BPF performance to the center of the band (146 MHz).
 Done in trial and error.